Becoming a Permanent Resident is a Two-Step Process

 Temporary Work and Travel Card for AOS Applicants

 The advance parole is an important benefit for the AOS process.
 Departure from the U.S. would typically be considered an abandonment of your pending I-485, but the I-512 advance parole will allow AOS applicants to depart and reenter the U.S. without stopping the AOS process.
 If one were to travel without advance parole authorization, their I-485 would be abandoned and the person would have to start that process over again, including the filing fees.
 Even if you have another valid visa that allows you to reenter, that departure could be considered an AOS abandonment.
 As such, you should only travel on advance parole while your I-485 is pending, and plan travel accordingly with your attorney’s assistance.
+Given current border processing policies, use of the advance parole card comes with several potential risks that should be thoroughly discussed with a lawyer before embarking on international travel.

-If you do wait too long to renew your EAD card there is a 180-day automatic extension of your work authorization as long as you timely file the renewal while your current EAD card is still valid, but this does not apply to travel authorization.
+There is a 180-day automatic extension of your work authorization as long as you timely file the renewal while your current EAD card is still valid, but this does not apply to travel authorization.
 If you do file it right before your current card is expired, you can expect some inconveniences, such as having to explain complicated I-9 procedures to your employer, not being issued a driver’s license until the new EAD is approved, and not being able to make an international trip because of a pending renewal.

 Medical Examinations